varungowtham/phd_thesis_2026/README.md

 - All instructions are included in the first chapter of the "dbta_Styleguide"
 - Please read it carefully!

+## recommended TeXLive versions
+- earlier than v3.2: TexLive 2020
+- from v3.2: TeXLive 2021

+For older versions, use the respective commit.

 ## How to clone

 - install git on your computer